Mac vs. Windows: Which Should You Buy?

 When consumers think of the Mac today, they almost always leap to the MacBook Pro, which has long been the gold standard for Apple’s hardware development.
 That said, it’s actually fairly easy to breakdown the hardware offered by Apple for Mac consumers, simply because there’s so few options in comparison to the Windows market, where literally hundreds of device models exist for sale today.

-- MacBook Pro: In many ways, the laptop that people most associate with Apple.
+- MacBook Pro: In many ways, this is the laptop that most people associate with Apple.
 For years, their Pro line has been praised as a great way to get access to a solid laptop designed for pro-level workloads, complete with best-in-class speakers, touchpads, keyboards, displays, and more.
-Since the latest reinvention two years ago, some have lamented the destruction of Pro-level features, with Apple seemingly aiming the current Pro line at consumers looking for a premium laptop.
-The keyboard has also faced its fair share of controversy, thanks to the butterfly-style switches that have been known to stop working.
+Since the latest reinvention three years ago, some have lamented the destruction of Pro-level features, with Apple seemingly aiming the current Pro line at consumers looking for a premium laptop.
+The keyboard has also faced its fair share of controversy, thanks to the butterfly switches that have failed repeatedly to withstand regular use.
 Still, the Pro remains for many the best laptop you can buy on the market today, regardless of operating system.
-It begins at $1,299 for the 13″ model, and an astounding $2,399 for the 15″ model with TouchBar.
+It begins at $1,299 for the 13″ model, and $2,399 for the new 16″ model.

 - iMac: While Apple’s line of laptops have long taken the popularity contest for Apple’s computers, their line of desktops and all-in-one PCs are also fairly popular, especially in offices and workplace environments.
 The iMac is Apple’s flagship consumer products, with its trademark design and high-quality retina display.
 Coming in two forms (21.5″ and 27″), the iMac is a pretty powerful PC, configurable with quad-core Core i7 processors from Intel and up to 2TB of storage on either Fusion drives or normal SSDs.
 They also include dedicated Radeon graphics cards from AMD, and include a solid line of IO on the back of the device.
 The 21.5″ model starts at $1,099; the 27″ model starts at $1,799.